- Course Number:

 - Special Fee:

-Designed to depen understanding of PS 201 or PS 202.
+Designed to deepen understanding of PS 201 or PS 202.
 Includes interactive tutorials, student skills building exercises, and community-based projects.
 Co-requisite: PS 201 or PS 202.
+Audit available.

 Addendum to Course Description